|FIRST NAME *

 What if Someone Files a False Police Report Against Me?

 If a false police report is filed against you, you should seek the advice of an attorney to help you clear this matter.
-If the police report is of criminal nature then you should consult with a criminal attorney.
+If the police report is of a criminal nature then you should consult with a criminal attorney.
 The lawyer will be able to advise you on the legal process and expert advice you will need.

 How is a Police Report Used?